Margaret Craig and the Family Record

 The book is part genealogy, part memoir, part poetry collection.
 It records birth dates and marriage records alongside personal memories — who inherited the gold-cased Elgin pocket watch, what kind of man Grandpa Billy Morris was, how Hester White asked to be buried under a hickory tree.
 Early poems signed “MMcD” date from 1940–1941, including “Barbara Jean,” a poem addressed to her young daughter.1

-Margaret’s genealogical research was meticulous.
-She documented the McAdams family’s arrival in Nacogdoches in 1830, John Jr.’s thirteen military campaigns, the founding of the McAdams community in 1844, and the chain of land grants and marriages that connected these families across three centuries.1
+She documented the McAdams family’s arrival in Nacogdoches in 1830, John Jr.’s thirteen military campaigns, the founding of the McAdams community in 1844, and the chain of land grants and marriages connecting these families across three centuries.1

 The Bridge

 Margaret first married E. S. McDuffie.
-Their daughter Barbara Jean, born in 1934, grew up to marry William Burl Ledbetter on August 27, 1955, in Austin.2 That marriage united the Morris-Thompson-McAdams heritage with the Ledbetter family line — and placed Margaret’s genealogical work at the intersection of two family histories.
+Their daughter Barbara Jean, born in 1934, married William Burl Ledbetter on August 27, 1955, in Austin.2 That marriage joined the Morris-Thompson-McAdams line with the Ledbetter family.

-Through Barbara Jean, the descendants of a Texas Revolution veteran and a Missouri engineer became one family.
-Margaret’s Stories and Poems became the Morris-side counterpart to William Burl Ledbetter Jr.’s JJLHIST compilation — two family records, from two branches, converging in a single line.2
+Margaret’s Stories and Poems became the Morris-side counterpart to William Burl Ledbetter Jr.’s Facts and Photos compilation — two family records from two branches, converging in one line.2

 Margaret Alline Morris Craig died in 2003.